brucechanglongxu/brucechanglongxu.github.io/_posts/2025-02-05-segformer.md

 3. **Lightweight MLP Decoder:** Instead of heavy segmentation heads, SegFormer uses a simple MLP-based decoder, efficiently aggregating multi-scale features while keeping computational costs low.

 with these innovations, SegFormer is able to achieve SOTA perfrmance with fewer parameters than other leading ViT (or CNN) models.

+## Mix Transformer (MiT) Backbone

+At the core of Segformer is MiT (Mix Transformer), an efficient vision transformer designed for dense prediction tasks.
+Instead of traditional ViT patch embeddings, MiT _overlaps patches_ to better capture spatial structures.
+Unlike global self-attention (which scales quadratically), MiT uses _local attention_ within each hierarchical stage, making computation more scalable.
+Similar to CNNs, tokens are progressively downsampled to reduce spatial redundancy and capture multi-scale features.